Extract fields from file headers

 csv, once you set

-Note about search and header-based field extraction
+Search and header-based field extraction

 Use a wildcard to search for events associated with source types that Splunk generated during header-based field extraction.